adloky/smalls/english/all-dorothys-adventures-in-oz.md

 So Dorothy ran to her room and found the kitten under the bed.

 "Come here, Eureka!" she said.

 "I won’t," answered the kitten.

-1 **The Trial of Eureka** — Суд над Эврикой

 "If you don’t come to me," continued Dorothy, "I’ll take my Magic Belt and wish you in the Country of the Gurgles."

 "Why do you want me?" asked Eureka.

 "You must go to Princess Ozma.
 She wants to talk to you."

 "All right," returned the kitten.
 "I’m not afraid of Ozma."

 Dorothy carried her in her arms back to where the others sat in silence.